denniseugenemartin/AmazingStuffShop/README.md

 ## Built With

-This software uses the following open source packages:
+This software uses the following:

 - [Microsoft .NET Core 6](https://learn.microsoft.com/en-us/aspnet/core/?view=aspnetcore-6.0) - .NET is a free, cross-platform, open source developer platform for building many different types of applications.
 With .NET, you can use multiple languages, editors, and libraries to build for web, mobile, desktop, games, IoT, and more.

-- [Stripe API](https://stripe.com/docs) -Millions of companies of all sizes—from startups to Fortune 500s—use  Stripe’s software and APIs to accept payments, send payouts, and manage  their businesses online.
+- [Stripe API](https://stripe.com/docs) -The Payment Methods API allows you to accept a variety of payment methods through a single API.

 - [SweetAlert](https://sweetalert2.github.io/#examples) - A beautiful, responsive, customizable, accessible (WAI-ARIA) replacement for JavaScript's popup boxes.